cesalazar/berlinblockchainweek/events/security-unconf-by-secureth/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Security Unconf by SecurETH
+name: Ethereum Security Unconf (ETHSecurity)

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.